 As a people, we discovered that our Bicentennial was much more than a celebration of the past; it became a joyous reaffirmation of all that it means to be Americans, a confirmation before all the world of the vitality and durability of our free institutions.
 I am proud to have been privileged to preside over the affairs of our Federal government during these eventful years when we proved, as I said in my first words upon assuming office, that "Our Constitution works; our great Republic is a government of laws and not of men; here, the people rule."

-The people have spoken; they have chosen a new President and a new Congress to work their will; I congratulate you - particularly the new Members - as sincerely as I did President-elect Carter.
+The people have spoken; they have chosen a new President and a new Congress to work their will; I congratulate you -particularly the new Members -- as sincerely as I did Presidentelect Carter.
 In a few days, it will be his duty to outline for you his priorities and legislative recommendations.
 I will not infringe on that responsibility, but rather wish him good luck in all that is good for our country.

-During the period of my own service in this Capitol and in the White House I can recall many orderly transitions of governmental responsibility - of problems as well as of position, of burdens as well as of power.
-The genius of the American system is that we do this so naturally and normally; there are no soldiers in the streets except marching in the inaugural parade; no public demonstrations except some of the dancers at the inaugural balls; the opposition party doesn't go underground but goes on functioning vigorously in the Congress and State and local governments; and our vigilant press goes right on on finding fault with almost everything except itself, confirming the foresight of the framers of the First Amendment.
+During the period of my own service in this Capitol and in the White House I can recall many orderly transitions of governmental responsibility -- of problems as well as of position, of burdens as well as of power.
+The genius of the American system is that we do this so naturally and normally; there are no soldiers in the streets except marching in the inaugural parade; no public demonstrations except some of the dancers at the inaugural balls; the opposition party doesn't go underground but goes on functioning vigorously in the Congress and State and local governments; and our vigilant press goes right on finding fault with almost everything except its own purity of purpose.
+Still, I would stick with Thomas Jefferson and the First Amendment.

-ment affects the state of the Union, and of the world, I am happy to report to you that the current transition is proceeding very well.
+Because the transfer of authority in our form of government affects the state of the Union, and of the world, I am happy to report to you that the current transition is proceeding very well.
 I was determined that it should; I wanted the new President to get off to an easier start than I did.

 When I became President on August 9, 1974, our nation was deeply divided and tormented.
 In rapid succession, the Vice President and the President had resigned in disgrace.
-We were still struggling with the after-effects of a long, bloody and unpopular war in Southeast Asia.
+We were still struggling to extricate ourselves from a long, bloody and unpopular war in Southeast Asia.
 The economy was unstable and racing toward the worst recession in 40 years.
 People were losing jobs.
 The cost of living was soaring.
 The Congress and the Chief Executive were at loggerheads.
 The integrity of our Constitutional process and of other institutions was being questioned.
 For more than a decade, domestic spending had soared as Federal programs multiplied automatically.
-During the same decade, our national security needs were steadily shortchanged.
-Our will to maintain our international leadership was in doubt.
+At the same time, our national security needs were steadily shortchanged.
+Our international leadership was in doubt.